Home>Health Hub>Mental Health>Nutrition and ADHD – what's the link?

 For example, people with ADHD can

-- Struggle with meal planning
+• Struggle with meal planning

-- Forget to eat, which can lead to irregular mealtimes
+• Forget to eat, which can lead to irregular mealtimes

-- Find cooking overwhelming and recipes hard to follow
+• Find cooking overwhelming and recipes hard to follow

-- Make impulsive food choices
+• Make impulsive food choices

-- Experience a stronger reward response from highly palatable foods
+• Experience a stronger reward response from highly palatable foods

-- Struggle with medication side effects such as reduced appetite, disrupted sleep, dry mouth, and gut symptoms
+• Struggle with medication side effects such as reduced appetite, disrupted sleep, dry mouth, and gut symptoms

-- be at a higher risk of binge eating behaviours
+• Be at a higher risk of binge eating behaviours

 Emerging research also suggests the gut microbiome might play a role in ADHD, and because diet influences gut health, this could be another pathway through which nutrition impacts symptoms.

-So, what role can nutrition play?
+So, what role can nutrition play in ADHD?

-A healthy balanced diet with sufficient vitamins and minerals and omega-3 fats is important for overall brain health, but eating this way can be challenging for someone with ADHD.
+A healthy, balanced diet with sufficient vitamins and minerals and omega-3 fats is important for overall brain health, but eating this way can be challenging for someone with ADHD.

 So, the focus should be on reducing barriers to make healthy eating easier, simplifying choices and building supportive routines.
-Support from a specialist Dietitian can be helpful if eating becomes stressful or starts to affect your day-to-day functioning.

-Practical Tips to Make Eating Well Easier
+Practical Tips to Make Eating Well Easier for Individuals With ADHD

 1. Use Timers and Reminders

-- Set alarms for meals and snacks to prevent long gaps without eating
+• Set alarms for meals and snacks to prevent long gaps without eating

-- Use digital reminders for a weekly food shop
+• Use digital reminders for a weekly food shop

-- Keep a shared or digital shopping list to stay organised
+• Keep a shared or digital shopping list to stay organised

 2. Outsource Where You Can

-- Choose pre-chopped fruit and vegetables
+• Choose pre-chopped fruit and vegetables

-- Don’t overlook healthy ready meals - they can be a helpful tool
+• Don’t overlook healthy ready meals - they can be a helpful tool

 3. Stock Your Freezer Strategically

-- Keep frozen fruit and veg such as berries, peas, spinach and peppers in your freezer - these are just as nutritious as fresh and won’t go to waste
+• Keep frozen fruit and veg such as berries, peas, spinach and peppers in your freezer - these are just as nutritious as fresh and won’t go to waste

 4. Create a Go-To List of Low-Effort Snacks

 Having a go-to list removes the need to make decisions when energy is low.
+Try combinations like:

-- Apple with peanut butter
+• Apple with peanut butter

-- Hummus with oatcakes or veggie sticks
+• Hummus with oatcakes or crackers

-- Greek yoghurt with berries
+• Greek yoghurt with frozen berries

 5. Use a Simple Meal Formula: Protein + Carbohydrate + Vegetable